MDReptile/RadioData/README.md

 # RadioData - AFSK Audio Data Transfer

-> Built with Google Antigravity and Visual Studio, using Gemini 2.0 Flash Thinking and Claude Sonnet 4.5
+> Built with Google Antigravity and Visual Studio, using Gemini 3 and Claude Sonnet 4.5
 > Minimal manual coding - mostly vibe coding and AI-assisted development

 **Transfer text messages and files over audio using AFSK modulation - perfect for ham radio, walkie-talkies, or any audio link.**